dorfsmay/fedora-workstation-setup/INSTRUCTIONS/install_fedora.md

       - *not password*
       - Next
    - Start Using Fedora

-1. Set up X.org
-  - LOG OUT
-  - Click on your username (or type it if it isn't an option)
-  - click on the cogwheel/gear symbol at the bottom-right and select "GNOME on Xorg"
-  - type your password, and enter

 1. Host name and customization
   - open terminal (hit the Windows key, then type `terminal`, then type enter)